 The sheets for the book have been painted prior to printing with specifically made colours using soil pigments.
 The text is hand set from metal type, the fount used is Trajanus.
-The book covers are made from passepartout board, the woodcuts are rubbed off by hand, the text is printed on a cylinder proofing press (Grafix).
+The book covers are made from passepartout board, the woodcuts are burnished by hand, the text is printed on a cylinder proofing press (Grafix).

 The book is an edition of 6 signed and numbered copies, printed in early 2013.
 It is an almost square size of 22.5 x 21 cm and comes with 24 pages.
 Copy No. 1 is the special edition and it comes with a separate woodcut print by the same title “Cumbria”, copy No. 1 as well.
 It is, in fact, one of the prints from the book, done separately on deckle-edge paper – in an edition of 6 just like the book – to be framed and hung up to the wall.
 The standard edition (copies 2 to 6) has sold out.

 Price of Special edition Euro 200.00 plus p&p